 Accessing GP Services for Young People

 Here’s some general information for young people aged 11 to 17 years of age.
-We have tried to answer the most common questions but remember, you can call us or pop in any time for advice/help.
+We have tried to answer the most common questions but remember, you can call us or pop in any time for advice, help or support.

 1. Get the ACWY vaccine – it protects against four different strains of the meningococcal bacteria that cause meningitis and blood poisoning (septicaemia): A, C, W and Y. Ask your GP practice for the vaccine.